docker-rpm-builder/docker-rpm-builder/README.md

 There's an RPM repository for those distributions - such packages are built via docker-rpm-builder itself.
 It's kindly hosted by [packagecloud](https://packagecloud.io).
 Just use this yum repository:

+**PLEASE NOTE:** such repositories will probably change URL in the next month or so.
+If you get a 404, come back to this page and check the new repos.

 **/etc/yum.repos.d/docker-rpm-builder-v1.repo**
 ```
 [docker-rpm-builder-v1]